 I never felt like that in Europe.
-In fact, I remember one day I was supporting my colleagues in recording a small interview and I ended up being like the director of photography without noticing.
+In fact, I remember one day I was supporting my colleagues in recording a small interview and I ended up being like the director of photography without noticing LOL.
 Of course it was really a small project but my colleagues were so nice to me all the time and they took my suggestions as important as any other people.
-I never felt excluded by them, but here in my own country I felt.
+I never felt excluded by them, but here in my own country I felt different.

-Picture of that day in Belfast with Chris
+Picture of that day in Belfast with my colleague Chris

-Working in a filming company in Peru showed me that I had to play stronger if I wanted to survive in this industry otherwise I would be kicked out.
-Girls here are working more in the production area and not much involved with cameras or equipment.
-So I was wondering in those days, why was that for? or maybe they do actually like it but they are so shy about it?
-It was not until I was more involved in filming that I realized that one of the main troubles girls used to have in the past when joining this industry was because cameras were so heavy and therefore more suitable for strong people which in majority were men.
+Working in a Production company in Peru showed me that I had to play stronger if I wanted to survive in this industry here otherwise I would be kicked out.
+Women here are working more in the production area and not much involved with cameras or equipment.
+So I was wondering why was that for?
+Maybe they would actually be more involved in equipment but they were so shy about it?
+It was not until I was more involved in filming that I realized that one of the main troubles women used to have in the past was the heavy equipment and therefore more suitable for strong people which in majority were men.
 So realistically men had an advantage over women because of this and not only in Peru but in general in this industry in the world; and of course this was not their fault at all.
 I don’t blame men for this or hate them at all; in fact as an heterosexual person I feel attracted to them in other scenarios but it was interesting to see this from an outside point of view.